 Some power lines can be prone to outages more than others, depending on several factors, including tree coverage, age of equipment, and activity of wildlife.
-In the early phases of the Storm Protection Plan, Tampa Electric will place lines underground, to increase restoration time during extreme weather.
+In the early phases of the Storm Protection Plan, Tampa Electric will place lines underground, to decrease restoration time during extreme weather.

 Our work will focus on the lines that can have the biggest improvement in reliability during extreme weather.
 We also will install stronger, more storm-resistant poles and improved technology along certain power lines.
 And we'll make our substations more resilient by raising some equipment or building flood walls.

 A. In recent years, extreme weather events, such as hurricanes, have left millions of Floridians without power and have cost hundreds of millions of dollars to restore.
 Some customers were without power for weeks after a severe storm.
 Legislators and regulators have been working with utilities to strengthen the state's electric grid and to shorten restoration time.

 In 2019, the Florida Legislature passed a law that created the Storm Protection Plan (SPP).
 The law requires each public electric utility in Florida to file a 10-year SPP that is updated every three years.

 Tampa Electric's plan is designed to strengthen our electric system to better withstand extreme weather events, which will mean fewer outages for customers, and shorter outages after extreme weather events.

 A. The plan includes: